 Despite the deficit, the City Islanders weren't ready to pack it in.
 The USL side cut the Union lead in half in the 37th minute, when Paul Wilson beat Jack Elliott at the right side of the Union box.
 The play caused Josh Yaro to cover for Elliott and Keegan Rosenberry to move inside for Yaro.
 Wilson then sliced a cross-box pass that evaded the Union defenders and landed to Jonathan Mendoza, who found the goal.

-But moments into the second half, Union rookie Epps would end the visitor's hope.
-Breaking down the right side, thanks to a long-range outlet pass from Haris Medunjanin, Epps beat his man and climbed in alone on Lewis before slipping a nifty touch between the goaltender and closing defender for his first professional goal and 3-1 Union lead.
+It was Union rookie Epps that would end the visitor's hope.
+Breaking down the right side, thanks to a long-range outlet pass from Haris Medunjanin, Epps beat his man and climbed in alone on Lewis.

 "Haris played the ball in well," Epps said.
 "There was space in behind and I tried to cover it down and get to it as quick as I can and hit the open space."